arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

     }
   }

-  // The LED blinks when bluetooh is not connected to an external device digitalWrite(LEDB, HIGH);
+  // The LED blinks when bluetooth® is not connected to an external device digitalWrite(LEDB, HIGH);
   delay(200);
   digitalWrite(LEDB, LOW);